 Notes for introducing this recipe:

-Twenty-four hours prior to starting your dog on the raw food diet, make sure to only give him water, causing him to fast the whole day.
+Start with smaller meals throughout the day.
+Twenty-four hours prior to starting your dog on the raw dog food diet, make sure to only give him water, causing him to fast throughout the day.
 You want all of the old dog food out of your dog’s digestive tract so that upset stomach will be greatly decreased.

-- For the first and second day, feed only ¼ of the normal meal size.
+- Smaller meals for the first and second day, feeding only ¼ of the normal meal size.

 - On days three and four, feed ½ a meal size.